Changes to voting in UK elections from overseas

 What is happening right now and does it affect me?

-The first work on secondary legislation is focusing on the need for voter ID to be allowed to vote at a polling station in England at the May local elections.
-That means if you are an overseas elector, you aren't immediately affected because you won't have a vote is these elections, but ...
+The first work on secondary legislation is focusing on the need for voter ID to be allowed to vote at a polling station.
+This was first introduced in England at the May local elections.
+For a General Election after October 2023, anyone voting at a polling station will need to prove their identity.

 For any overseas elector or their proxy (someone who votes for you) at a polling station - that person will need to have one of the accepted forms of photo ID or a Voter Authority Certificate.